-AWS EKS pricing is pay per use, and you can get it started from as low as $0.20 per hour.
+AWS EKS pricing is pay as you use, and you can get it started from as low as $0.20 per hour.

-These pioneer platform like Azure, AWS, GCP has a great advantage – integration.
-If you are already on their platform, then it makes a lot of sense to extend your application integration with their offering solution.
-Microsoft offers Azure Kubernetes Service (AKS) which is fully managed like others listed above.
+These pioneer platform like Azure, AWS, GCP has a significant advantage – integration.
+If you are already on their platform, it makes a lot of sense to extend your application integration with their offering solution.
+Microsoft offers Azure Kubernetes Service (AKS), which is fully managed like others listed above.

 Azure offers multiple ways to provision a cluster – web console, command line, Azure resource manager, Terraform.
-You can take advantages of Azure traffic manager to route the application requests to the nearest data centers for fast response.
+You can take advantage of the Azure traffic manager to route the application requests to the nearest data centers for a fast response.

 You can get it started with their trial to experience the IBM Cloud platform.

-Most of the above listed hosted Kubernetes platform offer trial so play around and see what works best for your application requirements.
-And, if you are curious to learn and manage it by yourself then check out this hands-on course.
+Most of the above-listed managed Kubernetes platforms offer a trial, so play around and see what works best for your application requirements.
+And, if you are curious to learn and manage it by yourself, then check out this hands-on course.